projectsveltos/sveltos/docs/template/template_generic_examples.md

 The section includes simple to follow templates examples to get started!

-## Example - Calico Deployment
+## Example - Calico CNI Deployment

 Imagine we want to set up Calico CNI on several CAPI powered clusters, automatically fetching Pod CIDRs from each cluster.
-Sveltos ClusterProfile definition lets you create a configuration with these details, and it will automatically deploy Calico to all matching clusters.
+Sveltos `ClusterProfile` definition lets you create a configuration with these details, and it will automatically deploy Calico to all matching clusters.

-In the example below we use the Sveltos cluster label `env=fv` to identify all clusters that should use Calico as their CNI.
+In the example below, we use the Sveltos cluster label `env=fv` to identify all clusters that should use Calico as their CNI.

 ```yaml
 ---